tyalt1/podcaster/README.md

 # Podcaster

 This will listen to podcasts so you don't have to!

+Podcaster is a website that takes an RSS feed of a podcast, downloads the episodes, and generates transcripts of episodes.
+The transcripts are generated using the `whisper` AI model, running locally.

 ## Getting Started